apache/flink/docs/concepts/stateful-stream-processing.md

 While many operations in a dataflow simply look at one individual *event at a time* (for example an event parser), some operations remember information across multiple events (for example window operators).
 These operations are called **stateful**.

-Stateful functions and operators store data across the processing of individual elements/events, making state a critical building block for any type of more elaborate operation.

-For example:
+Some examples of stateful operations:

   - When an application searches for certain event patterns, the state will store the sequence of events encountered so far.